precisely/rapids/doc/01-intro.md

 # Introduction to Rapids

-Rapids makes it easy to create sophisticated user interaction flows - for example chatbots or intelligent assistants, personalized onboarding experiences, or situations where multiple users need to be coordinated.
+Rapids makes it easy to create sophisticated user interaction flows - long running interactions with AIs, personalized onboarding experiences, or situations where multiple users need to be coordinated.
 The key idea is to represent human computer interactions as functions.
-Rapids calls these interaction functions "flows".
+Rapids calls these "flows".

+Flows are intended as a replacement for finite state machines.
+FSMs tend to be difficult to change, and difficult to scale.
+Control flow techniques used in programming languages (branching logic, loops, exception handling) are more compact, readable, and easier to test.
+Programs are more powerful, since they can have arbitrarily many states whereas FSMs must have a predefined set of states.

+Rapids was designed to enable long running functions (flows) which are accessible via a WEB API.
+Rapids is fully general, however, and connecting it to the Web should be regarded as an implementation detail.
+A separate project (https://github.com/precisely/pia-server) provides an example of how to do this.

+Rapids is an inversion of control technique applied to API programming.
+Instead of writing programs which respond to API calls, you write a program which conceptually reads and writes values from the API during the course of its execution.
+This allows thinking of user experiences as *programs* rather than scattering the logic of user experiences all over the infrastructure of a web site (in models, views, controllers, queues, etc).

 ## Defining user interaction functions (flows)

-Unlike regular CPU-bound functions, a flow may pause for arbitrarily long periods while it  waits for a human (or other external entity) to complete a task and possibly enter some data.
+Unlike regular CPU-bound functions, a flow may pause for arbitrarily long periods while it waits for a human (or other external entity) to complete a task and possibly provide some data.
 Flows are defined using the `deflow` macro, which is analogous to Clojure's `defn`.
 The argument lists look the same:

 ```clojure
 (defn [name docstring? & sigs] ...)